dinakaranonline/blog/_posts/2021-02-25-Strategies-for-deploying-Machine-Learning-Inferences-models-using-Lambda.md

 ## 6.Lambda invoking Inference Model available in EFS

 This is one of the newest approaches available.
 EFS can be used to both train and deploy models.
 EFS can also be mounted on the Lambda as an extension.
 This ensures that Model training and deployment into production can happen with no impact on Lambda deployment.
-Also, the cold start issue typically associated with loading a large model from S3 or other packages restriction can be greatly avoided.
+Also, the cold start issue typically associated with loading a large model from S3 or other packages restriction can be avoided.

 ![Lambda Machine Learning Use-Cases -  Lambda ML 5.png]({{site.baseurl}}/Lambda Machine Learning Use-Cases -  Lambda ML 5.png)